 How long does it take for hormones to go back to normal after weaning?

-Let’s take some time to understand how our hormones are fluctuating and working as we breastfeed to the point we stop breastfeeding.
-When you begin to wean your baby from breastfeeding, prolactin AND oxytocin levels drop.
-Prolactin is the hormone responsible for initiating and maintaining breastmilk production.
-While Oxytocin (the “love” hormone) is the hormone responsible for milk ejection (commonly known as a “let down”).
+Let’s take some time to understand how our hormones fluctuate and work as we breastfeed to the point we stop breastfeeding.
+When you begin to wean your baby from breastfeeding, prolactin AND oxytocin levels drop.2 Prolactin is the hormone responsible for initiating and maintaining breastmilk production.
+While oxytocin (the “love” hormone) is the hormone responsible for milk ejection (commonly known as a “let down”).

 When these two key hormones drop, it’s not uncommon to experience depression or sadness during this process.
 The GOOD part is that these symptoms usually only last a couple of weeks at the most.
 However, they could progress into a more serious form of depression in other circumstances, requiring you to seek help.